hankbao/vscode-extension-file-line-reference/README.md

 ## Limitations

-1. Currently, copy function name only works for Java code.
+1. Copying function name only works for Java currently.

 ## License